Compute

 UCS Resource Permissions (IAM Authorization)

 UCS resources include container fleets, clusters, and federation instances.
 Administrators can grant different permissions to different user roles (such as development and O&M) to control their use of UCS resources.
-UCS resource permissions are granted following the IAM system policies.
+UCS resource permissions are granted based on the IAM system policies.

 IAM grants permissions to users through user groups.
 Before granting permissions to a user group, read the UCS system policies that can be added to the user group and the minimum permissions required by UCS.
 To learn about the permission policies of other cloud services, see System Permissions.